 While your friend may feel like they have to act now, they can try to postpone that decision.
 Advise them they may feel different tomorrow or even next week.

 They can keep a list of other things they can do to distract themselves.

 This might include watching a DVD or going to the movies, playing a game, ringing a friend, chatting on Facebook, doing some exercise, reading a book or listening to music.
 They can then put this into action when the feeling starts to surface.

 Many people report that by postponing a decision to die they found that life did change.
 They got the support they needed and could move on to a better, happier place.
-This is something you should share with your friend.
+Share this with your friend.

 Thoughts don’t need to lead to action

 Remind your friend that thoughts about taking their life are just thoughts.
 They do not mean they have to act on them.

 No matter how overwhelming they are or how often they have them.
 They also don’t mean that they will always have those thoughts.